Composite vs pressure-treated deck: cost comparison

 PVC (AZEK): the no-wood premium option

 PVC boards (AZEK / TimberTech AZEK) contain no wood at all — they are fully waterproof, the lightest boards on the market, and the longest-lived at 50+ years.
-Boards run $9–$13 per square foot and installed costs run $60–$80 per square foot, making PVC the most expensive mainstream choice.
+Boards run $9–$13 per square foot, which puts the 12×16 at about $10,300–$17,100 installed — the most expensive mainstream choice.

 For most backyard decks the extra spend over a good capped composite is hard to justify.
 Where PVC earns its price is standing water and constant splash: poolside decks, docks, low decks over damp ground, and coastal exposure.